-We were established as a college in 2002 by incredible visionaries Charlie and Sharonne Watt, with the support of Milford Baptist Church in the UK.
+We were established as a college in 2002 by visionaries Charlie and Sharonne Watt, with the support of Milford Baptist Church in the UK.
 Charlie and Sharonne ran the college until leaving in 2014 when Charlie took a senior role in Zambia’s mining industry.
+Jason and Claire Stonier led the college from 2014 to 2018 and are now back in the UK.
+Harry Weld-Forester is the current CEO and Sarah Weld-Forester is the Academic Manager.
 Milford Baptist continues to be the major support link between the UK and Zambia.
-The current Principal is Jason Stonier.
-His wife, Claire is the Business Development Manager.

 Since its foundations the college has grown to include a training workshop and a fully operational commercial workshop employing full-time mechanics.
 Our students study for a City & Guilds Diploma in Motor Vehicle Mechanics and have incredible opportunities to work in our live environment and gain valuable experience of fixing a wide range of vehicles.
 In addition, all our second years undergo a six week industrial attachment with one of our local partner companies, gaining further real life experience which will help them to find employment beyond Mechanics for Africa.